Sparse and low-rank multivariate Hawkes processes: Introduction

-In this paper, we consider a multivariate Hawkes process (MHP), and we combine convex proxies for sparsity and low-rank of the adjacency matrix and the baseline intensities, that are now of common use in low-rank modeling in collaborative filtering problems \cite{Candes04, Candes09}.
-Note that this approach is also considered in \cite{zhou_zha_le_2013}.
-We provide a first theoretical analysis of the generalization error for this problem, see \cite{hansen_reynaud_bouret_viroirard} for an analysis including only entrywise $\ell_1$ penalization.
+In this paper, we consider such a multivariate Hawkes process (MHP), and we combine convex proxies for sparsity and low-rank of the adjacency tensor and the baseline intensities, that are now of common use in low-rank modeling in collaborative filtering problems~\citep{Candes04, Candes09}.
+Note that this approach is also considered in~\citep{zhou2013learning}.
+We provide a first theoretical analysis of the generalization error for this problem, see~\cite{hansen_reynaud_bouret_viroirard} for an analysis including only entrywise $\ell_1$ penalization.
 Namely, we prove a sharp oracle inequality for our procedure, that includes sparsity and low-rank inducing priors, see Theorem~\ref{thm:fast-oracle} in Section~\ref{sec:oracle-inequalities}.
-This result involves a new data-driven concentration inequality for matrix martingales in continuous time, see Theorem~\ref{thm:matrix-concentration} in Section~\ref{sec:concentration-inequalities}, which is a result of independent interest, that extends previous non-commutative versions of concentration inequalities for martingales in discrete time, see \cite{tropp2012user}.
-A consequence of our analysis is the construction of sharply tuned $\ell_1$ and trace-norm penalizations, that leads to a data-driven scaling of the variability of information available for each nodes.
+This result involves a new data-driven concentration inequality for matrix martingales in continuous time, see Theorems~\ref{thm:concentration_counting_emp} and~\ref{thm:concentration_counting_emp1} in Section~\ref{sec:concentration-inequalities}, that are results of independent interest, that extends previous non-commutative versions of concentration inequalities for martingales in discrete time, see~\cite{tropp2012user}.
+A consequence of our analysis is the construction of sharply tuned $\ell_1$ and trace-norm penalizations, that leads to a data-driven scaling of the variability of information available for each node.
 We give empirical evidence of the improvements of our data-driven penalizations, by conducting in Section~\ref{sec:numerical_experiment} numerical experiments on simulated data.
-Since the objectives involved are convex with a smooth component, our algorithms build upon standard accelerated batch gradient proximal algorithms.
+Since the objectives involved are convex with a smooth component, our algorithms build upon standard batch proximal gradient descent algorithms.